Aegina (mythology): Abduction

 According to Apollodorus and Pindar, Aegina was abducted by Zeus, with Ovid adding that he did so in the form of a flame; he then took her to an island near Attica, then called Oenone, henceforth known by her name.
 Aegina's father Asopus chased after them; his search took him to Corinth, where Sisyphus was king.
 Sisyphus, having chanced to see a great bird bearing a maiden away to a nearby island, informed Asopus.
 Though Asopus pursued them, Zeus threw down his thunderbolts sending Asopus back to his own waters.
 Aegina eventually gave birth to her son Aeacus, who became king of the island.

 Myrmidons

-When the city of Aegina was depopulated by a plague sent by Hera in jealous reprisal for Zeus's love of Aegina, the king Aeacus prayed to Zeus for the ants that were currently infesting an oak tree to morph into humans to repopulate his kingdom.
+When the island of Aegina was depopulated by a plague sent by Hera who poisoned the wells in jealous reprisal for Zeus's love of Aegina, the king Aeacus prayed to Zeus for the ants that were currently infesting an oak tree to morph into humans to repopulate his kingdom.
 Thus the myrmidons were created.